vercel/swr-site/pages/docs/mutation.en-US.md

 # Mutation

-SWR provides the `mutate` and `useSWRMutation` APIs to mutate remote data and its cache.
+SWR provides the `mutate` and `useSWRMutation` APIs for mutating remote data and related cache.

 ## mutate